 Q. I recently saw on the Dr. Oz show that vinegar can be used to control underarm odor.
 They said it changes the pH of the skin which the odor-causing bacteria cannot thrive on.
 The vinegar dissipates so you will not smell like vinegar.

-A. We first heard about vinegar for body odor prevention more than ten years ago when we received the following question:
+A. We first heard about vinegar for body odor prevention more than fifteen years ago when we received the following question:

 “My friend uses vinegar with water under her arms and says it keeps her dry and odor-free all day long, better than deodorant.